 Earth Sanga Great folks who we exhibit next to each year at SpriingFest Fairfax.
 Their nursery is in Springfield.
 An organization doing wonderful conservation work.
 A good local place to pick up some natives for a butterfly garden or any other native plant vision you might have. http://www.earthsangha.org//

 Grow your own Fresh Mushrooms

-Fungi Perfecti The best known mushroom people, started by Paul Stamets.
-They have a large selection of plug spawn, mushroom patches, mycorrhizal fungi, books, growing equipment, mushroom teas, extracts, foods and gifts.
+Fungi Perfecti The best known mushroom people, started by they guy who made mushrooms famous, Paul Stamets.
+Think mushroom can save the world, you are not alone.
+They have a goodselection of plug spawn, mushroom patches, mycorrhizal fungi, books, growing equipment, mushroom teas, extracts, foods and gifts.
 We've enjoyed our shiitakes !
 800.780.9126 http://www.fungi.com/

 1. Have they taken the Safe Seed Pledge ?